FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/r_st_AS2transferSites.md

     "weight": "180"
 }Although transfers use the AS2 protocol function in a different way than the other supported protocols, you can subscribe accounts with AS2 transfer sites to applications.
 Among the standard applications, the Site Mailbox and Standard Router applications are appropriate for an AS2 transfer site.

-Unlike transfer sites for other transfer protocols, an AS2 transfer site is also used for transfers initiated by the remote AS2 site (considered client-initiated by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>).
+Unlike transfer sites for other transfer protocols, an AS2 transfer site is also used for transfers initiated by the remote AS2 site (considered client-initiated by {{< SecureTransport/componentshortname  >}}).
 Only the fields marked with an asterisk (`*`) as required are needed to define the partnership to enable these transfers.

 For detailed information about AS2 transfers, see <a href="../../../c_st_as2transfers#AS2Transfers_2029586111_1037189" class="MCXref xref">AS2 transfers</a>.